Quitting Heroin: What To Expect

 What to Expect When You Quit Heroin

-The Precovery Period
+he Precovery Period

 While we often think about quitting heroin in terms of actually stopping its use, the whole process of quitting heroin or any other drug begins with what is often called the recovery period.
 It is a stage in which you are finally tired of using the drug and are seeing the devastating impacts it is having on your life and those loved ones around you.
 You desire to break from your addiction and are seeking something more and that is greater than yourself.
-During this period, you are reflecting on how heroin addiction has impacted your life, and you may ask questions such as the following:

 - How has heroin negatively impacted my life and those I love?